 ADM Training - Track1: commands to know if/where things are running.¶

-When everything is deployed, it is easy to check that everything is working thanks to the Platformctl command (available since 6.3 release) or by looking at the platform monitoring dashboard computed by the Platform monitoring service
+When everything is deployed, it is easy to check that everything is working thanks to Platformctl command (available since 6.3 release) or by looking at the platform monitoring dashboard calculated with Platform monitoring service

 The right order¶

 But what if you just deployed or switched on a platform, and you want to check by hand if everything works as expected ?

 We'll work from the bottom fundation up to the applications levels.
 Of course, if some component framework is not used on your platform, just skip it...

 First, have a look at the components an Operator can exchange with...

 Then, have a look at much more dependencies that exist between the framework components: